 - 7.1 Except where the City Mayor decides (after consulting OSC) that an investment can be monitored in aggregate as part of the Corporate Estate, the following measures will be used to monitor performance of all investments.
-Performance will be reported as part of the annual budget outturn report:-
+Performance will be reported annually:-

 - (a) Achieved return on capital invested;

 - (b) Capital appreciation;

 - (c) Timely receipt of returns;

 - (d) Write offs/write downs;

 - (e) Jobs or other outputs created.

 - 7.2 The monitoring and performance of the Corporate Estate will be reported separately as part of the Corporate Estate Annual Report.
 As a minimum, the report will include the following performance indicators:-

 - (a) Voids;

 - (b) Gross return;

 - (c) Net return;

 - (d) Bad debt;

 - (e) Capital appreciation.

-- 7.3 Buying/selling decisions for the Corporate Estate will reflect CDN's approved property investment strategy.

-- 7.4 The Corporate Estate will be monitored in its entirety.
+- 7.3 The Corporate Estate will be monitored in its entirety.
 Measures for individual acquisitions are not set.